mlswg/mls-protocol/draft-ietf-mls-protocol.md

 discussed in {{group-creation}}), while still only advertising one version / ciphersuite per KeyPackage.

+The `leaf_node_source` field of the LeafNode in a KeyPackage MUST be set to `key_package`.

 ## KeyPackage Validation

 The validity of a KeyPackage needs to be verified at a few stages:

 * When a KeyPackage is downloaded by a group member, before it is used to add the client to the group
-* When a KeyPackage is received by a group member in an Add, Update, or Commit message
+* When a KeyPackage is received by a group member in an Add message
-* When a client joining a group receives KeyPackages for the other members of the group in the group's ratchet tree

 The client verifies the validity of a KeyPackage using the following steps:

-* Verify that the credential in the KeyPackage is valid according to the authentication service and the client's local policy.
-These actions MUST be the same regardless of at what point in the protocol the KeyPackage is being verified with the following exception: If the KeyPackage is an update to another KeyPackage, the authentication service MUST additionally validate that the set of identities attested by the credential in the new KeyPackage is acceptable relative to the identities attested by the old credential.
+* Verify the LeafNode in the KeyPackage according to the process defined in
+  {{leaf-node-validation}}.

-* Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential
+* Verify that the signature on the KeyPackage is valid using the public key in the LeafNode's credential

-* Verify that the KeyPackage is compatible with the group's parameters.
-The ciphersuite and protocol version of the KeyPackage must match those in use in the group.
-If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.
+* Verify that the ciphersuite and protocol version of the LeafNode match those in use in the group.

-* Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):

-    * `credential.signature_key`
-    * `hpke_init_key`

 ## Client Capabilities